kids encyclopedia robot

 Early life and education

-Grigori Yakovlevich Perelman was born in Leningrad, Soviet Union (now Saint Petersburg, Russia) on 13 June 1966, to Jewish parents, Yakov (who now lives in Israel) and Lyubov (who still lives in Saint Petersburg with Grigori).
-Grigori's mother Lyubov gave up graduate work in mathematics to raise him.
-Grigori's mathematical talent became apparent at the age of ten, and his mother enrolled him in Sergei Rukshin's after-school mathematics training program.
+Grigori Yakovlevich Perelman was born in Leningrad, Soviet Union (now Saint Petersburg, Russia) on June 13, 1966, to Jewish parents, Yakov (who now lives in Israel) and Lyubov (who still lives in Saint Petersburg with Perelman).
+Perelman's mother Lyubov gave up graduate work in mathematics to raise him.
+Perelman's mathematical talent became apparent at the age of 10, and his mother enrolled him in Sergei Rukshin's after-school mathematics training program.

 His mathematical education continued at the Leningrad Secondary School 239, a specialized school with advanced mathematics and physics programs.
-Grigori excelled in all subjects except physical education.
-In 1982, as a member of the Soviet Union team competing in the International Mathematical Olympiad, an international competition for high school students, he won a gold medal, achieving a perfect score.
-He continued as a student of The School of Mathematics and Mechanics at the Leningrad State University, without admission examinations, and enrolled at the university.
+Perelman excelled in all subjects except physical education.
+In 1982, not long after his sixteenth birthday, he won a gold medal as a member of the Soviet team at the International Mathematical Olympiad hosted in Budapest, achieving a perfect score.
+He continued as a student of the School of Mathematics and Mechanics (the so-called "матмех" i.e. "math-mech") at Leningrad State University, without admission examinations, and enrolled at the university.

 Early research